mahmoud/zerover/entries/0verview.md

 # Featured Use Cases

-Just a few of ZeroVer's flagships: projects getting the most out of their zeroes.
+These flagship ZeroVer projects know how to get the most out of their zeroes.

 ## TOML